lanl-aea/waves/docs/computational_practices_build_system.rst

 Build systems are able to construct directed graphs from task definitions.
 Each task is defined by the developer and subsequently linked by the build system.
 Tasks are composed of targets, sources, and actions.
 A target is the output of the task.
 Sources are the required direct-dependency files used by the task and may be files tracked by the version control system for the project or files produced by other tasks.
-Actions are the commands to execute to produce the target files.
+Actions are the executable commands that produce the target files.
 In pseudocode, this might look like a dictionary:

 .. code-block:: YAML